Lars Simon Tobias Malmberg

 2015: Review of M. David, Eternal Ravenna: from the Etruscans to the Venetians, in The Classical Review 65:1, pp. 238-240.

 2014: Review of S. Alcock, J. Bodel, R. Talbert (eds.), Highways, byways, and road systems in the pre-modern world, in The Classical Review 64:1, pp. 262-264.

 2011: Review of L. Revell, Roman Imperialism and Local Identities, in European Journal of Archaeology 14:1-2, pp. 334-336.

 2009: Review of P. von Rummel, Habitus barbarus: Kleidung und Repräsentation spätantiker Eliten im 4. und 5.
 Jahrhundert, in Opuscula 2, pp. 226-227.

-The project studies the impact of the river Tiber on Rome, but also on Ostia and the Tiber Valley more generally.
+The project, funded by the Meltzer Foundation, studies the impact of the river Tiber on Rome.
 The river was essential in supporting the massive urban population of Rome from the late Republic to late antiquity.
 The strain of supplying up to a million inhabitants in a pre-industrial society necessitated harbour facilities of an unprecedented scale.
 The harbours transformed the banks of the Tiber not just into the largest port of the Mediterranean area, but also into the largest commercial and industrial zone of the ancient world.
 The Tiber shaped the character of the adjacent city districts of Campus Martius, Transtiberim and Testaccio.
 Thus, the river was more than infrastructure - it was one of the essential geographic features that shaped the urban form of Rome.